14 Days Everest Base Camp Trek

 • Lukla Airport is Nepal’s thrilling Himalayan gateway, known for its short runway, dramatic landings, stunning mountain views, and its role as the central hub for Everest trekkers.

-• Stay in luxury lodges at Lukla, Phakding, and Namche Bazaar with heated rooms and premium dining.
+• Stay in luxury lodges at Lukla, Phakding, and Namche Bazaar with premium dining.

 • Experience the luxury comfort of Everest View Hotel in Syangboche (the world’s highest luxury hotel)